-Rodney Harrison Spurns Tom Brady With Piping-Hot Jacoby Brissett Take
+NESN

 If only there was a quarterback in the AFC that’s led his team to an undefeated record so far.
 Oh, there is?
 Oh, it’s Tom Brady?
 Interesting.

 Now, before everyone freaks out … no, we have not seen peak-Brady through six games.
-But with Patrick Mahomes currently out with injury, it’s kind of tough to put anyone ahead of Brady at this point.
+But with Patrick Mahomes currently out with a knee injury, it’s kind of tough to put anyone ahead of Brady at this point.
 Brissett actually does have a higher QB rating (101.0) than Brady (97.5) at the moment.
-But Brissett’s 1,388 passing yards ranks 11th in the AFC.
+But Brissett’s 1,388 passing yards rank 11th in the AFC.

 Yes, Brissett has been impressive in taking the reins after Andrew Luck’s retirement, but we’re not going as far as to crown him the class of the conference.